monarch-initiative/ontogpt/docs/functions.md

 ontogpt list-models
 ```

+Note this will list all models available across a variety of sources - API keys will still be required to access many.

+The name in the first column is the model name to be used with the `--model` option, e.g., `--model mistral/mistral-medium`.

 ### recurse

 Use the option `recurse` to specify whether recursion should be used when parsing the schema.